qwll123/md/countable.md

 The largest digit in a base is the most significant digit and only occurs once.

 ## Putting It Together
-Base 2 currently requires a workaround of subtracting 1 from the final Integer, and may still have issues.<br>
+* Base 2 currently requires a workaround of subtracting 1 from the final Integer, and may still have issues.
-The other Bases work correctly, but handle the case where a; is 0; differently then base 2 does, as they have more digits available.
+* The other Bases work correctly, but handle the case where a; is 0; differently then base 2 does, as they have more digits available.

-Numbers are read from right to left, so that the largest digit counts the top of each Integer.
+* Numbers are read from right to left, so that the largest digit counts the top of each Integer.
-They occur in the same order `a; b, ..., y, z` occurs in.<br>
+* They occur in the same order `a; b, ..., y, z` occurs in.
-When `a;` is read, if the most significant digit is the largest digit, then it counts `0; b,` otherwise it counts `a;`
+* When `a;` is read, if the most significant digit is the largest digit, then it counts `0; b,` otherwise it counts `a;`

 ### Incomplete Listing of Example Mappings
 | Integers `> 0`     | Base 2 (-1 to) | Base 3     | Base 4     | Base 5     |